Stanislav Libenský and Jaroslava Brychtová

-Stanislav Libenský (27 March 1921 – 24 February 2002) and Jaroslava Brychtová (18 July 1924 – 8 April 2020) were contemporary artists.
+Stanislav Libenský (27 March 1921 – 24 February 2002) and Jaroslava Brychtová (18 July 1924 – 8 April 2020) were Czech contemporary artists.
 Their works are included in many major modern art collections, such as the Metropolitan Museum of Art and the Victoria & Albert Museum.

 Jaroslava Brychtová, a sculptor, and Stanislav Libenský, originally a painter and later a glass artist, met in 1954.
 They married in 1963 and worked together until Libenský's death.
 Libenský painted and sketched the designs, and Brychtová made clay sculptures from his designs.
 Since Libenský's death, Brychtová continued to produce castings.
 Their work is characterised by simple block shapes infused with subtle colours and nuances.

 Education and artistic partnership

 Stanislav Libenský began his study of glass in 1937 at the Specialized School of Glassmaking in Nový Bor, Czechoslovakia, a region encompassing the Czech-German border called the Sudetenland.
 When the German army occupied the Sudetenland in 1938, Libenský moved first to the school at Železný Brod, and later to Prague Academy of Arts, Architecture and Design (VŠUP), from which he graduated in 1944.
 His first notable series in glass, created in Nový Bor between 1945 and 1948, were thin crystal vessels, delicately etched and enameled with themes from the Bible and Renaissance art.

 In 1948 Libenský returned to VŠUP, where he studied under Josef Kaplický, a painter, sculptor and architect who headed the school of painting on glass.
 Through his dynamic teaching style and modernist ideas, Kaplický had a tremendous influence on his students and thus on the independence of glass as an art form in Czechoslovakia.
 In 1953 Libenský returned to Železný Brod to become the director of the Specialized School of Glassmaking.
 It was during that time that he met Jaroslava Brychtová, the daughter of the school's co-founder, Jaroslav Brychta.